 God, but we should always be mindful of the order.
 This adoption marks the

-God’s purpose for the Jew, and now the gentiles have inherited it as a
+God’s purpose for the Jew, but because of their unbelief the gentiles have

 (75d) Thy kingdom come